OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/04-informed-search-methods.md

 where **n** is the next node on the path, **g(n)** is the cost of the path from the start node to **n**, and **h(n)** is a heuristic function that estimates the cost of the cheapest path from n to the goal.
 Note that A* where all h(n) = 0 is equivalent to **uniform cost search**. **A\*** terminates when the path it chooses to extend is a path from start to goal or if there are no paths eligible to be extended.

+For A* to be optimal, the heuristic must be both admissable and optimal.

 **Example**\
 Let's say we have the following directed graph:
 ![A star.png](https://cdn.steemitimages.com/DQmeXPb6Q96GzgfDKj2ymQUvpaR5rCTSBJUhcnC8P8cMQ8b/A%20star.png)